 Every ceremony I conduct is sacred and every word spoken and ritual act undertaken is setting an intention for the future.

-A Wedding or Vow Renewal is an intricate weaving of threads that binds two people together; one that is uniquely crafted to ensure their promises have meaning and repercussions that resonate far beyond the day.
+A Wedding or Vow Renewal is an intricate weaving of threads that binds people together; one that is uniquely crafted to ensure their promises have meaning and repercussions that resonate far beyond the day.

 There is a power to vows and ritual that transcends day-to-day words and actions; its why we hold ceremonies in the first place!
 They activate our subconscious and are designed to have a deep emotional and internal impact; tying our decisions into the fabric of the Web of Life.
 To undertake such a thing lightly, or without prior knowledge, means some of that inherent power is diluted or lost.

 It is my firm belief that, for a ceremony to embody and reflect the love at its heart, that love needs to be described and expressed by everyone involved.
-The words, the tone and the energy must be drawn from both sources so that, when they are joined together through ritual and promise, that joining is strong and resonant… because it has already started happening inside of them.
+The words, the tone and the energy must be drawn from all sources so that, when they are joined together through ritual and promise, that joining is strong and resonant… because it has already started happening inside of them.

-I am not saying that Secret Ceremonies are wrong.
-But I am the wrong Celebrant to ask to conduct one.
+I am not saying that secret ceremonies are wrong… but I am the wrong Celebrant to ask to conduct one.

 Would you take part in a Secret Ceremony?
 How much would you like to be involved in creating your vows and rituals?